 F. Dead and rotten condition of tree disclosed by examination and inspection.

+II.
 Damages recoverable for injuries caused by trees:

 A. Costs of removing debris of fallen tree;